mcintyre321/Harden/README.markdown

 Harden takes your objects and wraps them in a super hard layer, preventing code from being called when it's not meant to be called, in ways it's not meant to be called.

-Heres an example of a hardened class:
+Heres an example of a class ready to be hardened:

     public class User
     {
-        public virtual void Ban() { ... }
+        public virtual void Ban() { ... } //virtual so we can proxy it

         public bool AllowBan()
         {